Here’s another letter from James, who sent you that big long list yesterday.

 When I pop into the homes here I see the children glued to the TV screens, watching all these adverts.

 No wonder they think they ‘need’ all this stuff.
+How can a parent do Christmas shopping on a budget?

 It’s not that I’m against these modern gizmos but I wish parents would see the value of ‘open–ended toys’ that can be used a million and one ways.
 Remember all the wonderful games their mums and dads used to create – those toys really got their imaginations working.
-With a lot of these new fangled toys, they look all glitter and glitz – but there’s not really much to hold their interest after the first hour or so.
+With a lot of these new-fangled toys, they look all glitter and glitz – but there’s not really much to hold their interest after the first hour or so.

 The families used to have so much fun with the games like Scrabble and Monopoly.
 And the elves have been having great fun playing Boggle.
 I love jigsaws too.
 Did you see the Wasgij’s in the storeroom?
 I hope there’ll be one left over for me after Christmas.
 It’s a sort of backwards jigsaw where the picture isn’t on the box, you have to imagine it from the clues that are given.